wolfno/wolfno/README.md

 ### In the age of information, data is the currency of progress.

-My name is Noah Wolfahrt, I'm a Data Scientist and Mathematician, and here are some of my projects:
+My name is Noah Wolfahrt, I'm a Data Scientist and Mathematician.

+Here are some of my projects:

 #### Data Visualization